-sinClock it’s a clock that displays time in an unconventional way.
+sinClock is a clock that displays time in an unconventional way.
 The visual shapes and movements created by the time passing become more important than the usability of the clock.
 Reading time it’s possible but it’s not necessary, the time it’s an element exploited to create a visual experience.

 Interface, interaction modality and user experience